 We began to find little side trails.
 We carefully followed them and not far into the bush found remains of stone-built homes.
-In some sites, the fireplace still stood, while in others are left only a footprint of once were tiny dwellings, just enough to sleep in and maybe place a small table and stool.
+In some sites, the fireplace still stood, while others left only a footprint of once tiny dwellings, just enough to sleep in and maybe place a small table and stool.

 One location was more like a cave using a large overhanging rock as its roof.
 They built stone walls along the widening sides and front of the overhang.
 Inside was an old cot dry-rotted from years of exposure to the heat of Australia.
-An old metal bowl and kettle sat in the window sill as if awaiting the return of a miner exhausted from his day of work.
+An old metal bowl and kettle sat on the window sill as if awaiting the return of a miner exhausted from his day of work.

 In the second room under the large rock, a single green glass bottle sat forlornly in the window.
 An old pair of leather shoes still sat on a stool and remnants of the mining days lay along the trail.

-Originally we had planned only to walk up until the ruins but we were enjoying the trail and its abundant wildlife.
+Originally we had planned only to walk up to the ruins but we were enjoying the trail and its abundant wildlife.
 So we decided to continue to a lookout that Vicki said was quite a ways in.
 The trail began to climb again.
-We were no longer on any marked path in maps.me.
+We were no longer on any marked path in *maps.me.
 This part was uncharted.

 Where the forest ends